jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `use-parent-handlers` attribute of the `logger` resource of the `logging` subsystem
 Can you get the use-parent-handlers attribute of the myLogger logger resource of the logging subsystem ?
 Can you get the use parent handlers attribute of the myLogger logger resource of the logging subsystem ?
+## syntax of the operation to get the `naming` subsystem
+Can you get the naming subsystem?
+Can you get the naming?
+Can you retrieve all the attributes of the naming subsystem?
 ## syntax of the operation to get a `binding` resource of the `naming` subsystem
 Can you get all the binding resource of the naming subsystem?
 Can you get all the binding resource of the naming subsystems?